Where You Can Travel Without a Passport (Beyond the 50 United States)

 Guam

-Micronesia’s most populous island has all the trappings of paradise: golden sand beaches, swaying palms, cascading waterfalls, and a laid-back culture.
-And even though it’s more than 6,000 miles southwest of Los Angeles, U.S. citizens are considered domestic travelers in Guam, so no passport is required if you connect through Honolulu (the other options are flying through Tokyo and Seoul, which would require a passport).
-You will, however, need a government-issued I.D. and proof of citizenship, such as a birth certificate.
+Micronesia’s most populous island, more than 6,000 miles southwest of Los Angeles, has all the trappings of paradise: golden sand beaches, swaying palms, cascading waterfalls, and a laid-back culture.
+Since Guam is a U.S. territory, U.S. citizens are considered domestic travelers, and no passport is required—if you connect through Honolulu (the other options are flying through Tokyo and Seoul, which would require a passport).
+You will, however, need either a Real ID or a government-issued photo ID and an original or certified birth certificate.

 Bird's eye view of coastal bluffs along the Northern Mariana Islands